Deanside

 Deanside is a suburb in Melbourne, Victoria, Australia, 24 km west of Melbourne's Central Business District, located within the City of Melton local government area.
 Deanside recorded a population of 654 at the 2021 census.

 The suburb was gazetted by the Office of Geographic Names on 9 February 2017, following a proposal for eleven new suburbs by the City of Melton, and officially came into effect in mid-2017.

 Prior to the suburb's creation, the area was split between Rockbank and Plumpton.

+Historical Significance

+The suburb now known as Deanside has a rich agricultural and archaeological history.
+The Deanside Homestead Complex is the core part of the Rockbank pastoral run originally owned by notable pastoralist William Cross Yuille (1819-1894) and subsequently sold to William John Turner Clarke (1805-1874) who owned the 40,000 acre Rockbank Estate.
+Following the sale in 1853, Deanside became the head station of Clarke's pastoralist empire.
+The Deanside Homestead Complex is an agricultural complex including the archaeological remains of a mansion and other farm-related structures which was one of the first pastoral properties held in the district.
+On the historical significance of the area, The Victorian Heritage Council claims that "The homestead complex is an important and early example of a prosperous rural holding in mid to late nineteenth-century Victoria."